Money 101 > Saving Money > 3 Financial New Year’s Resolutions You Can Start Now

 2. Managing Your Credit History

 Long after you un-deck the halls, pack away the decorations, and drag the tree out of the house, there may be one more gift left to unwrap.
-It arrives with your next credit check, reporting if you have or haven’t done some damage to your credit history.
+It arrives the next time you check your credit score - reporting if you have or haven’t done some damage to your credit history.

 For better or for worse, your finances have an impact on your credit score and report at large.
 But the number as it is now may not stick around forever.

-No matter what your credit score is, managing your credit history is a great New Year’s resolution.
-This number can affect the chances of your request getting approved for a loan or a line of credit in the future.
+No matter what your credit score is, trying to impact your credit history is a great New Year’s resolution.
+This number can affect the chances of you qualifying for a personal loan or a line of credit in the future.

 The higher a credit score is, the more likely a financial institution may offer you a loan or a line of credit at lower rates.
 As your score decreases, however, you may have to compromise on these rates if your request gets approved.